logical/esp32-arduino/README.md

 get the ssid and password from serial and save them to eeprom.

+### FMTX library

+Modified copywrited code from elechouse for esp32.

 ### encoderMenu.ino

 This is an example menu using a rotary encoder and a 1306 lcd.